adamhoof/CDN77-NGINX/README.md

     - So this is only an overview of how to configure things -> nginx is opensource, look into the code.
 2. Code exploration
     - ngx_http_proxy_module.c looks legit, search cache keyword, found ngx_http_proxy_cache_key function.
       - A bunch of mumbo jumbo here, looks like the function takes in some config and parses it into an internal complex compiled value. from future --> this is responsible for creating the **parsed** "key template" from proxy_cache_key directive for later use (request comes, evaluate out it's variables based on this "key template", build the final keys string, which is then hashed) <-- from future
-      - We gotta go back and dig a little bit more into how nginx works under the hood in general before proceeding. (added to [Development guide most important parts](#development-guide-most-important-parts)) <br>
+      - **To make sense of this all, we gotta go back and dig a little bit more into how nginx works under the hood in general before proceeding.** (added to [Development guide most important parts](#development-guide-most-important-parts)) <br>
     - **QUESTIONS 1 + 2: Podle jakého klíče nginx v cache vyhledává + jak se tento klíč vypočítává?** <br>
       - What can the cache even look for? -> Generally speaking some response from server, in this case HTTP response.
       - Issue: Storing big responses in RAM would not be ideal, deplete memory pretty fast.
 Storing it on a disk and looking up there would be slow.
       - Solution:
         - Responses must go on a disk to not deplete RAM.
 For fast lookups, we will store the key (or more metadata) in a RAM.
-        - Because of those facts, we will need to search some interaction between the cache and filesystem (everything is a file, said Tux), since the response will be stored on a disk and we need to calculate a key representing the presence of this response.
+        - => We will need to search some interaction between the cache and filesystem (everything is a file, said Tux), since the response will be stored on a disk and we need to calculate a key representing the presence of this response.
       - Found `ngx_http_file_cache.c` file -> [ngx_http_file_cache_create_key](https://github.com/nginx/nginx/blob/b6e7eb0f5792d7a52d2675ee3906e502d63c48e3/src/http/ngx_http_file_cache.c#L228)
         1. Here we can see that `ngx_http_cache_t*` is stored in the request `c = r->cache;`, which holds cache related information for this specific request (ie. GET /image.png).
         2. The crc32 and md5 are initialized for checksum (error detection) and hashing purposes `ngx_crc32_init(c->crc32);` `ngx_md5_init(&md5);`